tannerbohn/tannerbohn.github.io/linksaver.markdown

 - In mathematics, the G-function was introduced by Cornelis Simon Meijer (1936) as a very general function intended to include most of the known special functions as particular cases.

 - A notable property is the closure of the set of all G-functions not only under differentiation but also under indefinite integration.
-In combination with a functional equation that allows to liberate from a G-function G(z) any factor z that is a constant power of its argument z, the closure implies that whenever a function is expressible as a G-function of a constant multiple of some constant power of the function argument, f(x) = G(cx), the derivative and the antiderivative of this function are expressible so too.
+In combination with a functional equation that allows to liberate from a G-function G(z) any factor zρ that is a constant power of its argument z, the closure implies that whenever a function is expressible as a G-function of a constant multiple of some constant power of the function argument, f(x) = G(cxγ), the derivative and the antiderivative of this function are expressible so too.

 ___